63% of electricity is from fossil fuels.

 There are 230 million vehicles in the USA alone.

-600 Million people in Africa without electricity yet we make them mine for metals and minerals to power "clean energy."
+600 Million people in Africa without electricity yet we make them mine for metals and minerals to power our "clean energy."